 Until you experience a back injury, you have no real understanding of how debilitating it is.
 Virtually every movement uses one of the back or adjoining muscles.
 Back pain sufferers experience numbness, weakness, and reduced functioning of the limbs.
 Back pain interferes with work, sleep, and relaxation as well.
 If your injury progresses to the point where the disc material moves into spaces occupied by nerves, you are facing back surgery…well until now that is.
-With the inception of spinal decompression equipment, patients now have a non-surgical option to relieve the nonstop pain they have been experiencing.
+With the inception of spinal decompression equipment, to relieve the nonstop pain they have been experiencing.
 The technology today appears to be a dream come true for those who suffer with compressed disks.
 Some may say that it is too good to be true, but research indicates that 92% patients report overall improvement; of these, 5% improved 25-50%; 17% improved 50-75%; 70% improved 75-100%.
 (Gose, Naguszewski & Naguszewski , The Journal of Neurological Research, Volume 20)

 Spinal decompression helps relieve pain by helping damaged discs heal and by alleviating pressure from nerves near the spine.
 If you have ever experienced a back injury or have chronic pain in your neck or back, you know how disruptive it can be to the quality of your everyday life.
 Chronic pain in your body takes up a huge amount of your daily internal energy just trying to fight off the constant pain.
 It's often the primary reason you feel tired and worn out by mid-afternoon.